Values in Community Cohort

 Recommended: Complete Values Clarity Cohort first or have done values work elsewhere

-Next cohort: Summer 2026
+Next cohort: November 2026

 Investment: $770-$1,100 (~$77-$100/hour) sliding scale)